codeforkjeff/S275_ETL/models/docs.md

 up to the present.
 The flag fields describe the transitions between `CohortYear` and `EndYear`.

-It's easier to do rollups on the flag fields using this table rather than `Fact_TeacherMobility`: because the latter doesn't contain every CohortYear/EndYear combo, the counts won't add up for a given combo because 'exited' isn't represented.
+This includes rows for CohortYear, EndYear pairs where the individual no longer exists in the S-275 data.
+In these cases, they are considered Exited.

+This is the main difference from `Fact_TeacherMobility` (an earlier table created to reproduce COE work), which doesn't contain CohortYear/EndYear combos for end years where individual is no longer in the data.
+So `Fact_TeacherCohortMobility` makes it easier to do rollups on the flag fields with better completeness.

 PK = CohortYear, EndYear, CertificateNumber